kerenzhou062/rbsSeeker/README.md

 ```

 # Acknowledgements
-Thanks a lot to everyone who contributed to the public code (e.g. BamTools) used by rbsSeeker.
+Thanks a lot to everyone who contributed to the public codes and libraries (e.g. BamTools) used by rbsSeeker.

 # Contact
 * Jian-Hua Yang <yangjh7@mail.sysu.edu.cn>, RNA Information Center, School of Life Sciences, Sun Yat-Sen University<BR>